for Working Women

 How to apply:

-Send a brief letter or email, not to exceed two pages or 800 words, to Fishtrap.
-Describe yourself, your work story, the relevance of Fishtrap to your life, writing, and interests, and explain your financial need.
-Provide personal and contact information.
-Mail to Fishtrap at P.O.
-Box 38, Enterprise, OR 97828; or email to firstname.lastname@example.org.
+Send a brief letter or email, not to exceed two pages or 800 words.
+Describe yourself.
+Tell us the relevance of the Fishtrap event to your life, writing, interests and explain your financial need.
+Provide personal and contact information, including your birthdate.
+Mail to: Fishtrap P.O.
+Box 38, Enterprise, OR 97828; or email firstname.lastname@example.org.

 Scholarship winners are chosen by members of The Write Women.
 Family members and the Fishtrap Board would like to continue this tradition.
 Sometimes the scholarship may be split two ways.
 All applicants will be notified regardless of outcome.